angus-mackenzie/ASD-Notes/ASD04.md

 > If you can dodge a wrench you can dodge a requirement
 # Pareto's Law - 80/20 Rule
 * Typically 80% of your results may actually come from only 20% of your efforts!
-    * Try to apply the 80/20 rule, and focus on the important 20% of effort that gets the majority of the results.
+    * Try to apply the 80/20 rule, and focus on the important 20% of effort that gets the majority of the results
 * The difficult question is can you see initially which 20% is the important 20%?
     * The 20% that will deliver 80% of the results
     * In very many cases, the answer is NO